Section 21 notices for assured shorthold tenancies

 Find out more about time limits for section 21 notices.

-Section 21 notices in the social rented sector
+Section 21 in the social rented sector

-Find out more about section 8 notices.
+Find out more about housing association tenancies.

 Timing of notice